 But some feelings just keep coming back again and again, like an old nemesis who refuses to leave us alone.
 They can drive us to do unhealthy things or make poor choices.
 And they can make us supremely uncomfortable.

-Last week’s article, Eight Step Method to Manage Intense Emotion, was about how to sit with, and tolerate, an intense, painful feeling.
+A recent article, Eight Step Method to Manage Intense Emotion, was about how to sit with, and tolerate an intense, painful feeling.
 This week, we’ll talk about how to resolve the feeling so that it actually goes away.

-If you find that emotions are extra challenging for you, it may be a sign that you grew up with Childhood Emotional Neglect.
+If you find that emotions are extra challenging for you, it may be a sign that you grew up with Childhood Emotional Neglect or CEN.
 If your parents didn’t know how to handle feelings, they likely were not able to teach you.
 Now, as an adult, you must learn these skills on your own.
-The good news is that you can!
+The good news is that you absolutely can learn them.

 Did you know that being able to tolerate a feeling and resolving it in the long-term are closely related?
 Here’s why: